hpamanji/terraform-zero-to-hero-course/Day_04/03_count.md

 # Count

+Let's say we want to create 3 aws instances using terraform, do we need 3 resource blocks for 3 aws_instance ?

-We can use Use count to create multiple instances of a resource with single configuration block:
+**NO,** we can use use count to create multiple instances of a resource with single configuration block:

-For example, to create 3 aws ec2 instances we can achieve this with below:
+Here is the sample resource block to create 3 aws ec2 instances using count:

 ```hcl
 resource "aws_instance" "web" {